 FAQs

 Whatever the technical requirements, it's usually important that you have a health or social care services background.
-To fill management positions in health sectors, you should have a professional background that gives you insight into healthcare systems, and the nature of the services being delivered and work involved.
+To fill manager positions in health sectors, you should have a professional background that gives you insight into healthcare systems, and the nature of the services being delivered and work involved.

 Based on our review of the literature on this subject, here are the top 3 attributes of an effective healthcare leader.